rlilow/CORAS/README.md

 By comparing the reconstructed velocities with those obtained from a galaxy distance catalog, CORAS can furthermore infer the normalized growth rate of structures and the external bulk flow contribution from sources beyond the survey volume.
 As a nuisance parameter, it also fixes the Hubble constant used to translate observed distance moduli to velocities.

+### Reference

+The methodology behind CORAS, its application to the Two-Micron All-Sky Redshift Survey (2MRS), and the comparison to the velocities inferred from the galaxy distance catalog Cosmicflows-3 are described in detail in the following publication:

+> Robert Lilow & Adi Nusser, [arXiv:2102.07291](https://arxiv.org/abs/2102.07291)

+If you want to use or modify CORAS or any data generated with it, please cite this publication and link to this repository.

 ## Data

 ### Input data